simonjulianl/tp/docs/UserGuide.md

 This user guide provides information to assist you in using **GoMedic** based on which features you are most interested in.
 The user guide is sectioned such that each chapter [has](#table-of-contents) an
-* **Overview** : Explaining what the feature offers and some important reminders about the notations used in that particular chapter
+* **Overview** : Explains what the feature does and provides some important reminders about the notations used in that particular chapter
 * **Features** : List of commands available within that section
-  * **Format** : list of fields that need to be supplied for that particular command
+  * **Format** : List of fields that need to be supplied for that particular command
   * **Parameters** : Explanation about each field, together with its constraints
-  * **Examples** : tutorial with pictures on how to use the commands.
+  * **Examples** : Tutorial with pictures on how to use the commands.

 <div markdown="span" class="alert alert-info">
 :bulb: **Tip:** You can always go back to the table of content page and just click on which feature you are currently interested at, as each feature has a very comprehensive tutorial !